wekeo/learn-olci/README.md

 ## License

 This code is licensed under an MIT license.
-See file LICENCE.txt for details on the usage and distribution terms.
+See file LICENSE.txt for details on the usage and distribution terms.
 No dependencies are distributed as part of this package.
 Copyright EUMETSAT 2022.